StatikSoftware/seg2900Statik/README.txt

 Product idea: Fun cooking app

 Product description:
 	The goal of this app if to make cooking easy and fun for younger audiences.
-This is done through step by step tutorials and gameification.
+This is done through step by step tutorials and gamification.
 The app will include rewards, satisfying audio and visual aspects, and social media features to keep users exited about cooking.

 Other possible features include:
 - An ingredients checklist that includes a "treasure hunt"-like feature for ingredients that the user doesn't have.